Microsoft has announced that the Xbox Game Pass app for Android now officially supports the Surface Duo and its unique dual-screen setup.

 Second-screen support can essentially turn the product into a handheld gaming device similar to Nintendo’s 3DS.

-The company also said that Xbox Game Cloud (xCloud) developers can adapt their games even further to take advantage of Surface Duo’s other unique form factor choices, including support for the wider 3:2 aspect ratio, columned layouts, and more.
+The company also said that Xbox Game Cloud (xCloud) developers could adapt their games even further to take advantage of Surface Duo’s other unique form factor choices, including support for the wider 3:2 aspect ratio, columned layouts, and more.

 Xbox Game Pass support for Surface Duo is available now, and will automatically work when you span the app across both screens.